FriendsOfMDT/PSD/Documentation/PowerShell Deployment - PSD Wizard Guide.md

 - **SkipApplications**: YES or NO. Toggles the Application page (see known issue).
 - **SkipSummary**: YES or NO. Toggles the summary page (shows what was selected in the UI).

-The main PSD variable definitions do not include the items listed below; they will need to be added to the Property section in the _CustomSettings.ini_:
+In the lastest release of PSD, the PSD variable definitions are now included without declaring them first

 - **PSDWizard**: Native or PSDWizardNew.
 Native is the original wizard (not new).
-- **PSDWizardTheme**: Classic, Modern, Refresh, Tabular (see theme section for details and screenshots).
+- **PSDWizardTheme**: Classic, Dark (see theme section for details and screenshots).
+For more theme go here: [PSDWizardNew_CustomThemes](https://github.com/PowerShellCrack/PSDWizardNew_CustomThemes)
 - **PSDWizardLogo**: Adds a logo to the top left corner of the wizard and the Welcome page (e.g., PSDWizardLogo=%SCRIPTROOT%\powershell.png).
 - **SkipPSDWelcome**: YES or NO. Toggles the Welcome splash screen.
 - **SkipDeployReadiness**: YES or NO. Toggles the deployment readiness page.
 - **SkipReadinessCheck**: YES or NO. Skips any readiness checks.
 This option is ignored if SkipDeployReadiness is NO, and the readiness check will not run.
+- **SkipPSDWizardSplashScreen**: YES or NO. Toggles the splash screen before launching the wizard.
+If ZeroTouch deployment is performed, be sure to disable this too.
 - **PSDReadinessAllowBypass**: YES or NO. Allows the PSD Wizard to continue even if the readiness check returns false.
 - **PSDReadinessScript**: Place PowerShell script in %DEPLOYROOT%\PSDResources\Readiness folder.
 - **PSDReadinessCheck001**: Invokes command or function from the readiness script.